Day of the Girl: Inspiring Stories of Perseverance

-We must continue to create spaces for girls to lead, learn, and grow.
-When women and girls have access to resources and tools that keep them safe, healthy, and informed, everyone benefits.
+That’s why CARE and our partners work with communities to create spaces for girls to lead, learn, and grow.
+When women and girls have access to resources and tools that keep them safe, healthy and informed, not only are their lives better, but their families and communities are strengthened too.

-Meet some of the inspiring girls that CARE’s teams have had the honour of working with.
+Meet some of the inspiring girls that CARE’s teams have had the honour of working with around the world.

 Girl wearing a backpack and a shirt that reads gifted girls tribe